ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

         :math:`n_{\text{cell}}` is the number of cells on the box, and :math:`w_{\text{cell}}` is the cell cost weight factor (controlled by ``algo.costs_heuristic_cells_wt``).

+    * ``LoadBalanceEfficiency``
+        This type computes the load balance efficiency, given the present costs and distribution mapping.
+Load balance efficiency is computed as the mean cost over all ranks, divided by the maximum cost over all ranks.

     * ``ParticleHistogram``
         This type computes a user defined particle histogram.